Congestion Management

-Pima Association of Governments, which is federally required to measure traffic congestion in the Tucson metropolitan area, has programs in place to reduce this growing congestion.
+Pima Association of Governments, which is federally required to measure traffic congestion in the Tucson metropolitan area, has programs in place to reduce congestion.

 PAG is focused on improving mobility by identifying the causes of, and potential solutions for, recurring and non-recurring traffic delays.
 Several projects, completed in recent years with funding from the voter-approved Regional Transportation Authority plan or federal or state dollars that come into the region, aim at improving system performance and reliability.
 They include: